imabadparent/absurdle-c/README.md

 ## How to install

+Make sure you have installed ncurses before installing this game.

 If you are on Arch Linux, you can download [PKGBUILD](packs/arch/PKGBUILD), and run the following command:
 ```sh